NEstelami/ZAPD/docs/zapd_extraction_xml_reference.md

 ## Blob

-Blob are extracted as `.bin` files.
+Blob are binary data that will be extracted as `.bin` files.

 Example: